astorfi/Large-Scale-AI-Blueprint/README.md

 - **Orchestration with Jenkins and Kubernetes:** Jenkins can automate the CI/CD pipeline, executing tasks like running tests, training models, and deploying updates.
 When combined with Kubernetes, it allows for scalable and resilient model serving, with capabilities for auto-scaling and self-healing.

 - **Experiment Tracking and Management:** Integrate tools such as MLflow or Weights & Biases to facilitate experiment tracking, including monitoring model parameters, metrics, and artifacts.
-This integration enhances the ability to compare different model versions directly within the CI/CD pipeline, ensuring thorough documentation and evaluation of each experiment's outcomes.

 - **Environment and Dependency Management:** Employ virtual environments and containerization for consistent management of dependencies across various stages of the development lifecycle.
 Utilize Conda or Pipenv for managing Python dependencies in isolated environments, combined with Docker for encapsulating the application and its environment into containers.
 This approach addresses dependency-related issues and promotes consistency from development through to production.